Medvedev’s US Open match delayed by booing fans after photographer enters the court - WTOP News

 NEW YORK (AP) — Daniil Medvedev’s match was delayed more than six minutes between points Sunday night, after a photographer entered the court on match point and the 2021 U.S. Open champion became enraged by the chair umpire’s decision to award his opponent a first serve.

+And he blamed Medvedev for making it a tense one, saying he believed the Russian’s behavior crossed a line.

+“I mean, the rule is the rule.
+The guy went on the court between two serves,” Bonzi said.
+“I mean, it’s not my call to say first serve.
+And I think, yes, Daniil started it, and he put oil on the fire.”

-Benjamin Bonzi had just hit his first serve leading 5-4 in the third set after winning the first two.
-After he missed it, a photographer left his position before the Frenchman could hit his second.
+Bonzi had just hit his first serve leading 5-4 in the third set.
+After he missed it, a photographer left his position and began walking along the side of the court.

 Chair umpire Greg Allensworth told the photographer to get off the court, then announced that Bonzi would get another first serve because of the delay — which is common in tennis.
 Medvedev then approached the chair to complain about the decision.

-Note: This story has been corrected to show that Bonzi lost the point on match point.
-A previous version stated that he double-faulted.